 Fundraising for research is a great way to raise awareness of pancreatic cancer while doing something practical to help beat the disease.
-We have dedicated places for some events around the UK, such as the Ride London cycle or the Great North Run.
-See our events calendar for details of these.

 All the work we do is funded purely through the money we receive from our amazing supporters, who help us to fund more research into pancreatic cancer by fundraising, supporting others or by donating directly to PCRF.